Being a College Athlete Prepared Me for Working in Tech

 When I was in season, I never had any free time.
 I sailed five to six days per week and took four to five classes every semester, so by necessity, I could not procrastinate on assignments.
 Because of time constraints, I needed to stay focused and efficiently finish the task at hand.

 Although my competitive sailing days are over, I still find those learned time management skills just as useful and important.
 Juggling many different projects at once—whether for working, volunteering, or doing personal projects—feels natural because I have had a system in place for years.
 I have had a lot of practice managing my time effectively.

 In college sailing, we sail dinghies, which are two-person boats.
-When you are trapped in a boat with someone for sometimes as long as eight hours at a time, learning how to have a functional, working relationship becomes incredibly essential.
+When you are trapped in a boat with someone for as long as eight hours at a time, you learn how to have a functional, working relationship.

 In the tech space, where work is so often collaborative, this skill comes in handy every day.
 It is incredibly important to develop good work relationships with various types of people across the company and industry to get a job done.